MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 -------------------

 The process of developing a change for each repository is described through these Working Practices.
-A flowchart of this process for the UM is included below, but the process is very comparable to that of the other repositories too.
+A flowchart of this process is included below.

 Simulation Systems github repositories are setup with at least 2 protected branches, ``main`` and ``stable`` (with the potential for additional version